 Creating a custom WordPress registration form gives you better control over the information you collect from users.
 In addition to this, you can tweak the form however you’d like to deliver a better user experience or enhance its functionality (for example, by connecting it to your email marketing service of choice).
 And, finally, you can add as many additional form fields as you’d like.

 In this tutorial we’ll go through how to build and customize front-end registration forms in WordPress using the Profile Builder Pro plugin.

 Profile Builder Pro is an all-in-one user registration and management plugin for WordPress sites.
-It lets you add beautiful front-end user registration, profile, and login forms to your site using shortcodes.
-The plugin is fully GDPR compliant right out of the box.
+It lets you add beautiful front-end user registration on a login page, profile, and login forms to your site using shortcodes.
+The plugin is fully GDPR compliant with user data compliance right out of the box.